WeTransfer/wetransfer_ruby_sdk/README.md

     WT_API_KEY=<your api key>

-Make sure to replace `<your api key>` by your actual api key.
+Make sure to replace `<your api key>` with your actual api key.
 Don't include the pointy brackets!

 Great!
 Now you can go to your project file and use the client.